Superhero Movies Have Heard Us: We Are Finally Getting A Plus-Size Heroine

 Advertisement

 The other thing about Faith that makes her different from some of the more brooding, cerebral superheroes on the market?
 She is canonically drawn as a plus-size woman.
-While there's nothing wrong with Wonder Woman's thinner frame, but plus-size women need representation too.
+While there's nothing wrong with Wonder Woman's thinner frame, 67% of real women identify as plus-size.
 It's time we get a heroine that reflects the bodies of the world we live in.

 Of course, just because Faith is drawn as a plus-size woman, does not mean that Hollywood will necessarily cast a plus-size woman in the role.
 It would be pretty disappointing, however, for the film to go a different way in the casting process.